Dividend distribution tax

-However, the Finance Act, 2020 changed the method of dividend taxation.
-Henceforth, all dividend received on or after 1 April 2020 is taxable in the hands of the investor/shareholder.
+The Finance Act, 2020 changed the method of dividend taxation.
+Now all dividend received on or after 1 April 2020 is taxable in the hands of the investor/shareholder.
 The DDT liability on companies and mutual funds stand withdrawn.
 Similarly, the tax of 10% on dividend receipts of resident individuals, HUF and firms in excess of Rs 10 lakh (Section 115BBDA) also stands withdrawn.

 The Finance Act, 2020 also imposes a TDS on dividend distribution by companies and mutual funds on or after 1 April 2020.
 The normal rate of TDS is 10% on dividend income paid in excess of Rs 5,000 from a company or mutual fund.
 However, as a COVID-19 relief measure, the government reduced the TDS rate to 7.5% for distribution from 14 May 2020 until 31 March 2021.